-The Canon New FD 200mm f4 Macro is a very long dedicated macro lens offering continous focusing from infinity to life-size image magnifcation (1:1).
+The Canon New FD 200mm f4 Macro is a very long dedicated macro lens offering continuous focusing from infinity to life-size image magnification (1:1).
 The longest life-size macro lens Canon ever produced, it offers considerable working distance for insect photography.

 |List Price when new||¥106,500|